Blogs/Quality Assurance Testing

 Defect Triage

-Defect triage is a process in software testing where it defines the order of defects which will be resolved according to the priority of severity or risks etc. It is also called Bug Triage.
+It ensures teams focus their effort where it delivers the highest impact, which will be resolved according to the priority of severity or risks, etc. It is also called Bug Triage.
 It is based on the severity and priority of the defects in software.

 So basically, Defect Triage helps the software testing team if the available resources are very few to fix the bugs in the software.